liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/picker-color.md

 order: 257
 ---

-Color picker lets users select a color from a predefined palette, specify a color via its hexadecimal value, sample a color, and explore color values to create a custom color variation.

 ![Color picker field](/images/lexicon/Picker-color-field.jpg)

 This pattern offers two variations, depending on the required usage.
 Please see the [Variations](#variations) section below for more information.